Frequently Asked Questions

 Students can check if their credits are transferable on www.collegetransfer.net.
 We have select programs of study available to give students an idea of what may transfer into Drexel; however, an official credit evaluation is provided once students have been admitted into Drexel by the academic advisor to their program of study.
 For a credit to transfer there must be considerable overlap between the course taken at their institution and the required course at Drexel.
 Additionally, courses in which a student has achieved lower than a "C" are not eligible for transfer.

 Can I transfer into Drexel with a GED?

 Students with a GED are required to have at least 24 college level credits from a regionally accredited institution to be considered for admission.

 How long will it take for me to complete my bachelor's degree at Drexel if I am bringing in some credits?

-Depending upon the number of transfer credits and the co-op option that a student selects, degree completion can vary.
+Depending upon the number of transfer credits, the co-op option that a student selects, and your academic major, degree completion can vary.
 However, generally speaking, a student can expect to graduate within two to three years if approximately 50-60 credits are transferred.